AdobeDocs/graphql-mesh-gateway/src/pages/gateway/headers.md

 -  `exposedHeaders` - a comma-delimited CORS request that contains headers to expose
 -  `maxAge` - the maximum number of seconds the preflight response (the values of the `origin` and `methods` headers) can be cached

-When specifying a CORS `origin`, do not enter `*` for the value as this will return unexpected results.
+When specifying a CORS `origin`, do not enter `*` for the value as this will return the origin you are making the request from.
 Instead, list all applicable origins.

 ```JSON
 "CORS": {